aleedurrani/TimeComplexity/ReadMe.md

   - `isPunctuation()`
   - `isVowel()`
   - `isSentence()`
-  - `isParagraph()`
   - `isDigit()`
 - The `main()` function orchestrates the execution of all counting operations and measures the total execution time.

 ## Performance Analysis
 Based on the output provided:

-1. **Execution Time**: The program completed all operations in 522.5169ms, which is relatively fast for processing a large text file.
+1. **Execution Time**: The program completed all operations in 427.7591ms, which is relatively fast for processing a large text file.

 2. **File Statistics**:
    - Words: 1,048,500
    - Punctuation marks: 115,305
    - Vowels: 2,416,411
    - Sentences: 62,714
-   - Paragraphs: 20,968
+   - Paragraphs: 10,485
    - Digits: 407,936

 3. **Observations**:
    - The text contains a high number of words, indicating a substantial document.
    - There's a significant number of vowels, as expected in most languages.
-   - The ratio of sentences to paragraphs (about 3:1) suggests relatively short paragraphs on average.
+   - The ratio of sentences to paragraphs (about 6:1) suggests relatively long paragraphs on average.
    - The presence of over 400,000 digits indicates that the text likely includes numerical data or references.

 ## Optimized Code (Reading the file once)